 Jacqueline is a litigation lawyer and a founding partner of Spark LLP.

-She has a broad and varied corporate/commercial litigation practice representing both plaintiffs and defendants in complex commercial disputes.
-Jacqueline is highly regarded as an experienced and tough commercial litigation lawyer.
+Jacqueline has a broad and varied corporate/commercial litigation practice representing both plaintiffs and defendants in complex disputes.
+She has appeared at all levels of court in Ontario and is highly regarded as a skilled, experienced, and tough commercial litigation lawyer.

-Splitting her time between Windsor and Toronto, Jacqueline is also a sessional instructor/lecturer at University of Windsor’s Faculty of Law teaching Legal Profession and Ethics to eager law students.
+Splitting her time between Windsor and Toronto, Jacqueline is also an occasional instructor/lecturer at University of Windsor’s Faculty of Law teaching Legal Profession and Ethics to eager law students.